lemnispace/shop-api/README.md

 - Simplified transaction management across related entities
 - Improved query flexibility through strategic use of indexes
 - Efficient filtering by membership (e.g., collection filtering uses PK=COLLECTION#{id}, SK=PRODUCT#{id} relationships)

+**Recent Performance Improvement**: The product listing endpoint has been optimized to use the `ProductsByStatus` GSI, replacing the previous table-wide Scan with a targeted Query operation.
+This improvement:
+- Eliminates the 1MB scan limit that could cause pagination issues
+- Reduces read costs by querying only product entities
+- Enables proper cursor-based pagination
+- Provides native sorting by creation date (ascending or descending)
+- Scales efficiently with large product catalogs

+See `terraform/README.md` for technical details about the GSI implementation.

 ## Getting Started